arkadiyt/multiple-aws-sessions/KNOWN_ISSUES.md

-All browsers:

--

-Chrome:
+Chrome/Edge/Opera:

-- Opening a tab in a new window (right click a link -> "Open Link in New Window") will not carry over cookies from the tab you're on.
-To work around this, open the link in a new tab first (e.g. by cmd+clicking it), and then move the tab out into a new window
+- Opening a tab in a new window (right click a link -> "Open Link in New Window") will not carry over cookies from the tab you're opening from.
+To work around this, open the link in a new tab in the same window first (e.g. by cmd+clicking it), and then move the tab out into a new window

-Firefox:

--

-Edge:

--

-Opera:

--

 Safari: